williamdemeo/cs370-spring2022/README.md

 The breakdown of the final course grade is as follows:

-+ Homework: 30 points total
++ Homework: 25 points total
++ Projects: 25 points total
-+ Two midterm exams: 40 points (20 each)
++ Midterm exam: 20 points
 + Final exam: 30 points

 At the end of the semester, letter grades will be assigned roughly according to